Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 Have you learned how many “no’s” it takes before the word really means no?
 If you have then make it a cap in your business, 4 no’s and I move on, or whatever the number is.

 Have you discovered how often you should contact a lead who has said no?
 Once a month?
 Twice?
-When you answer these questions you can now make them policy and an official part of your fitness marketing plan.
+When you answer these questions you can now make them policy and an official part of your fitness plan.

 Did you successfully run your powerhouse promotions?